MrTronMan/MrTronMan/README.md

 ### Currently working on a new plugin called [Amend.](https://amend.mrtron.dev) 😁
 ### I am very good at web development, if I do say so myself. 😉
 ### I am very good with Ubuntu & NGINX
-### I am currently working on maintaing and creating my minecraft server along with website to help me learn more.
+### I am currently working on maintaining and creating my Minecraft server along with a website to help me learn more.
-### I am also working on a new plugin for my server that's custom made!
+### I am also working on a new plugin for my server that's custom-made!

 ## Email me at [will@mrtron.dev](mailto:will@mrtron.dev?subject=Question%20from%20Github&body=%0A%0A%0A%0Agenerated%20from%20my%20Github%20%F0%9F%98%81%0A____________________________) if needed. 📧